EGR304-2025-F-101/team101.github.io/docs/04-Product-Requirements.md

 Our team is developing a water efficient lawn watering system designed to help homeowners, renters, and general individual use to maintain healthy lawns/gardens while conserving water.
 The system will prioritize affordability, reliability, and ease of use and integrating smart technology to reduce waste and maximize good irrigation.
 We will have a criteria with goals including reducing household water usage by at least 30%, achieving installation time under 30 minutes and maintaining WiFi uptime reliability of 95% or greater.

 ## Stakeholders
--Primary Users: Homeowners, renters, general individual use seeking convenient and cost-effective irrigation control.
+Primary Users: Homeowners, renters, general individual use seeking convenient and cost-effective irrigation control.
--Secondary Users: Landscapers or property managers responsible for multiple zones or properties.
+Secondary Users: Landscapers or property managers responsible for multiple zones or properties.
--Customer Support: Requires easy troubleshooting features and clear accessible documentation.
+Customer Support: Requires easy troubleshooting features and clear accessible documentation.
--Manufacturing & Assembly: Requires durable weather-resistant components that can be efficiently produced and packaged.
+Manufacturing & Assembly: Requires durable weather-resistant components that can be efficiently produced and packaged.
--Regulatory Agencies: Require compliance with EPA WaterSense standards and regional water restrictions.
+Regulatory Agencies: Require compliance with EPA WaterSense standards and regional water restrictions.

 ## Use Cases